Uthopik/astronex-appimage/README.md

-You can find the executable file for Windows and the source code for the Astronex programme at https://www.astro-nex.net/.
+- You can find the executable file for Windows and the source code for the Astronex programme at https://www.astro-nex.net/.
 However, installation for Linux was complex, so I created an Appimage version to make it easier to use.
+- In the ‘Releases’ section, I have added the source code for the Python 2 version of Astronex, and the Windows installer.